Acute Myocardial Infarction or more commonly known as Heart attack occurs when there is a prolonged deficiency or lack of oxygen in the Heart.

 – But not all heart attacks will always have the same ECG findings.

-- Done under fluoroscopy (set of specialized X-rays)
+– It is done under fluoroscopy (set of specialized X-rays)

 .
 Clopidogrel (Plavix)